 Which Companies are Mandating the COVID 19 Vaccine?

 According to NBC News, most companies mandating COVID vaccine belong to the healthcare, academia, and hospitality sectors.
 That’s expected as all three sectors suffered the most losses – physical in healthcare; economic in the case of the other two – when countries went into lockdown.

-Small businesses, however, neither have the connections with their rank-and-file workers nor the resources for potential litigation if their employees decide against getting the jab.
+Small businesses, however, neither have the connections with their rank-and-file workers nor the resources for potential litigation if their employees decide against getting the vaccine.
 A survey carried out by the National Federation of Independent Business has found only 3% claiming they would require it.

 Can Employers Ban Employees from the Workplace If They Refuse to Get Vaccinated?